MC-Search: Evaluating and Enhancing Multimodal Agentic Search with Structured Long Reasoning Chains¶

 TL;DR¶

-This paper proposes MC-Search, the first benchmark for agentic multimodal RAG, comprising 3,333 high-quality samples (averaging 3.7 hops) across 5 reasoning topology types.
-The benchmark employs HAVE verification to ensure the necessity of each reasoning step, and introduces the Search-Align process-supervised fine-tuning framework, which substantially improves retrieval planning in open-source models (Qwen2.5-VL-7B F1 +13.7).
+This paper proposes MC-Search, the first benchmark for agentic multimodal RAG, featuring 3,333 high-quality samples (averaging 3.7 hops) across 5 reasoning topologies.
+It ensures the necessity of each step through HAVE verification and introduces the Search-Align process-level supervised fine-tuning framework, significantly enhancing the retrieval planning capabilities of open-source models (Qwen2.5-VL-7B F1 increases by +13.7).

 Background & Motivation¶

-Background: Multimodal large language models (MLLMs) are evolving from fixed retrieve-then-generate paradigms toward more complex agentic multimodal retrieval-augmented generation (MM-RAG), requiring models to iteratively decompose queries, adaptively retrieve across modalities, and integrate multimodal evidence.
+Background: Multimodal Large Language Models (MLLMs) are evolving from fixed "retrieve-then-generate" paradigms toward more complex agentic Multimodal Retrieval-Augmented Generation (MM-RAG).
+Models must iteratively decompose queries, adaptively retrieve across modalities, and integrate multimodal evidence.

-Limitations of Prior Work: Existing MM-RAG benchmarks exhibit three critical limitations: (a) most adopt simple QA formats that compress multimodal evidence into text-only pipelines (e.g., MRAG); (b) evaluation is restricted to shallow 1–2-hop retrieval without long reasoning chains (e.g., Dyn-VQA); (c) step-level annotations and explicit reasoning topologies are absent, precluding analysis of modality roles during reasoning.
+Limitations of Prior Work: Existing MM-RAG benchmarks have three key limitations: (a) most use simple QA formats that compress multimodal evidence into pure text channels (e.g., MRAG); (b) they only evaluate shallow 1-2 hop retrieval, lacking long reasoning chains (e.g., Dyn-VQA); (c) they lack step-by-step annotations and explicit reasoning topologies, preventing analysis of the roles different modalities play in reasoning.

-Key Challenge: Real-world queries are typically ambiguous and complex, demanding multi-step, cross-modal, knowledge-intensive reasoning.
-Yet no suitable benchmark exists to evaluate whether MLLMs can perform long-chain, structured multimodal search reasoning.
+Key Challenge: Real-world queries are often ambiguous and complex, requiring multi-step, cross-modal, and knowledge-intensive reasoning.
+However, no suitable benchmark exists to evaluate whether MLLMs can truly perform long-chain, structured multimodal search reasoning.

-Goal: (a) Construct the first multimodal agentic RAG benchmark supporting long reasoning chains (≥4 hops); (b) provide step-level annotations and diverse reasoning topologies; (c) design process-level evaluation metrics; (d) leverage verified reasoning chains to improve open-source models.
+Goal: (a) Construct the first multimodal agentic RAG benchmark supporting long reasoning chains (≥4 hops); (b) Provide step-by-step annotations and multiple reasoning topologies; (c) Design process-level evaluation metrics; (d) Utilize verified reasoning chains to improve open-source models.

-Key Insight: The authors build multimodal knowledge clusters from Wikipedia, define 5 representative reasoning topology structures (serial/parallel, image-initiated/text-initiated/multi-image fork, etc.), and apply HAVE filtering to ensure each reasoning step is both necessary and non-redundant.
+Key Insight: Building multimodal knowledge clusters from Wikipedia and designing 5 representative reasoning topologies (serial/parallel, image-initiated/text-initiated, multi-image fork, etc.).
+HAVE filtering is used to ensure each reasoning step is both necessary and non-redundant.

-Core Idea: Long-chain multi-hop reasoning + 5 reasoning topologies + HAVE verification + process-level metrics + Search-Align fine-tuning = comprehensive evaluation and improvement of agentic MM-RAG.
+Core Idea: Long-chain multi-hop + 5 reasoning topologies + HAVE verification + process-level metrics + Search-Align fine-tuning = Comprehensive evaluation and enhancement of agentic MM-RAG.

 Method¶